Lajamanu Visual Arts Research Residency

 I had been adopted into the Patrick family; Freddy Jangala Patrick and Myra Nungarrayi Herbert (Patrick), both highly respected artists, had taken me on as their son.
 I received a grant from the Visual Arts/Crafts Board of the Australia Council for the Arts to study various art forms in the Aboriginal community of Lajamanu, Northern Territory.
 This gave me time over a two-year period to live and work alongside Freddy Jangala Patrick and his family.

-Jangala was a skilled craftsman and respected elder
+Jangala was a skilled craftsman and a respected elder

 We would be going “hunting” with the purpose of finding the right-shaped tree to craft a boomerang.
 In the case of the “number seven” (wilgi or goose-neck) boomerang there was a very particular relationship between the curve of the tree trunk and the root below the ground (see photo).
 Jangala was a skilled craftsman and respected elder.
 To be this he needed to have a highly refined knowledge of the land, the hardwood trees for the boomerang, or softwood for coolamons.